 What Types of Expenses Can You Include in a Georgia Spinal Cord Injury Lawsuit?

 If you are not familiar with personal injury law, then you may not know the amount of money that you can ask for, or what expenses you are allowed to include.
 The following is a general overview of the different types of compensation that you may be able to ask for.
-If you would like to know more about the value of a spinal cord injury lawsuit in Georgia, please call Andrew R. Lynch, P.C.
+If you would like to know more about the value of a spinal cord injury lawsuit in Georgia, please call The Law Offices Of Andrew Lynch

 What Are the Economic Costs?